stacksjs/vite-plugin-local/docs/intro.md

 # Introduction

-`bunfig` is a smart reverse proxy for local development, with HTTPS support, and other goodies.
+`vite-plugin-local` is a smart reverse proxy for local development, with HTTPS support, and other goodies.

 ## Features